 Notice that you don't need to enter a closing parentheses.

-You can also use a feature called insert function.
-There's a button next to the formula bar, or you can use the shortcut Shift F3.
+You can also use a feature called the INSERT function.
+There's a button next to the formula bar, or you can use the shortcut Shift-F3.

 There are several ways you can enter formulas in a table and copy them down quickly.

-First, you can select all the cells, enter the formula, and then use control enter.
-Or, you can enter the formula, and double-click the fill handle.
-Or, you can enter the formula, select the formula and the cells below, and the use of shortcut fill down, which is control D.
+First, you can select all the cells, enter the formula, and then use Control-Enter.
+Or, you can enter the formula and double-click the fill handle.
+Or, you can enter the formula, select the formula and the cells below, and the use of the shortcut Fill Down, which is Control-D.

-You can also convert a table to an Excel table using control T. And once you have a table, when you enter a formula, Excel will automatically copy that formula down.
+You can also convert a table to an Excel table using Control-T. Once you have a table, and you enter a formula, Excel will automatically copy that formula down.

 When you're working with a complicated formula that has a syntax problem, Excel may not let you enter that formula.
 As a workaround, you can temporarily convert the formula to text with a single quote, and then come back later when you have more time and fix the problem.

-You can quickly see all the formulas in a worksheet using the keyboard shortcut control + Grave.
-You can use a shortcut to toggle all formulas on, and all formulas off
+You can quickly see all the formulas in a worksheet using the keyboard shortcut Control + Grave.
+You can use this shortcut to toggle all formulas on, and all formulas off.

-When you want to copy formulas that can contain relative references, you can temporarily convert them to text.
-I'll search for the equals sign and replace with a hash character.
+When you want to copy formulas that contain relative references, you can temporarily convert them to text.
+I'll search for the equals sign and replace it with a hash character.

 Then I'll copy and paste the formulas.
 And then, I'll reverse the search and replace...looking for a hash character, and replacing with the equal sign.
 Now all formula references are unchanged.